Anaheim, Calif. — Targus Group International announced today that Michael Hoopis will become CEO, effective Monday.

-Hoopis joined Targus from Water Pik, where he was president/CEO for the past seven years.
+Hoopis joins Targus from Water Pik, where he was president/CEO for the past seven years.
 He was responsible for overseeing the spin-off and transition of Water Pik from a segment of Allegheny Teledyne to a public company in 1999.
 Prior to Water Pik, Hoopis held several management positions at Black & Decker, Price Pfister, Kwikset and Beatrice Foods.

 He replaces Eric Brenk, an advisor to Targus parent, Fenway Partners, who was serving as interim CEO since Fenway’s purchase of the company in September 2005.
 Brenk will return to his role at Fenway while continuing to work with Targus as a consultant.